Geometric constraints on the space of N=2 SCFTs I: physical constraints on relevant deformations: Rank 1 planar special K ahler geometry

 For scale-invariant geometries (i.e., with $\bm=0$) it is then straightforward to classify all the possible CB geometries by taking $f$ and $g$ in \eqref{rank1curve} to be homogeneous polynomials in $u$ and imposing a symmetry under complex rescalings.
-This determines the relative scaling weights of $x$, $y$, and $u$, and since $Z$ has mass dimension 1, so must $\l$, and then \eqref{SWform} together with the regularity condition, \eqref{Oregular}, determine the scaling dimension of $u$.
-The result is that the only scale-invariant CBs with $\D(u)>0$ and a singularity at the origin are given by the first 7 entries in table \ref{Table:Kodaira} which lists the Kodaira classification \cite{KodairaI, KodairaII} of singularities of families of elliptic curves varying holomorphically with $u$.
+This determines the relative scaling weights of $x$, $y$, and $u$, and since $Z$ has mass dimension 1, so must $\l$, and then \eqref{SWform} together with the planarity condition, \eqref{Oregular}, determine the scaling dimension of $u$.
+The result is that the only scale-invariant CBs with $\D(u)>1$ (which follows from unitarity of the CFT) and a singularity at the origin are given by the first 7 entries in table \ref{Table:Kodaira} which lists the Kodaira classification \cite{KodairaI, KodairaII} of singularities of families of elliptic curves varying holomorphically with $u$.
 In that table, the freedom to shift and rescale the $x$, $y$, and $u$ variables appropriately has been used to put the curves in Weierstrass form, to put the singularity at $u=0$, and to fix the normalizations of the terms.

 For the first seven entries in the table, the equation \eqref{SWform} for the SW one-form is solved by $\l \sim u\, dx/y$.
 The discriminants of these singularities are homogeneous in $u$, $D_x \sim u^{n}$ for some $n:=\text{ord}_0(\D)$ listed in the table.
 In particular, the only singular fiber on the Coulomb branch is at the origin.
 A representative, $M_0$, of the $\SL(2,\Z)$ conjugacy class of the monodromy around the singularity is shown.
 The overall geometry is that of a cone with positive deficit angle.
 The complex $\U(1)$ gauge coupling, $\t_0$, is constant on the CB.
 (The $I^*_0$ singularity is actually a family of singularities with arbitrary $\t_0$.)